-The Chief, Department of Campus Safety or a designee will develop timely warning notices to notify members of the seminary community about Clery crimes (e.g., arson, non-negligent manslaughter, and robbery) that occur on campus (including non-campus buildings and public property as defined by Clery), in instances where a Campus Security Authority (CSA) submits a crime report or a crime is reported by local law enforcement, where it is determined that the incident may pose a serious or continuing threat to students, employees, or other members of the campus community, including guests.
+The Director of Fuller Texas, Chief of Fuller' Department of Campus Safety, or a designee will develop timely warning notices to notify members of the seminary community about Clery crimes (e.g., major incident of arson, murder/non-negligent manslaughter, or robbery) that occur on campus (including non-campus buildings and public property as defined by Clery), in instances where a Campus Security Authority (CSA) submits a crime report or a crime is reported by local law enforcement, where it is determined that the incident may pose a serious or continuing threat to students, employees, or other members of the campus community, including guests.

-Fuller is not required to issue a timely warning for crimes only reported to a Confidential Fuller Reporting Option, such as a Seminary Chaplain or Fuller Psychological & Family Services (FPFS) professional counselor acting in that capacity.
-In addition, if the information is shared in an emergency notification under Fuller's Emergency Response and Evacuation Procedures because the threat is immediate, then a duplicate timely warning will not be issued.
+Fuller is not required to issue a timely warning for crimes only reported to a Confidential Fuller Resource, such as a Seminary Chaplain acting in that capacity.
+In addition, if the information is shared in an emergency notification under Fuller's Emergency Response and Evacuation Procedures because the threat is immediate, and if the emergency notification is distributed to the entire campus, then a duplicate timely warning will not be issued.

-As soon as pertinent information is available, the Chief of Campus Safety or a designee will develop timely warning notices for the seminary community to notify members of the community about Clery crimes that occur on campus, where it is determined that the incident may pose a serious or continuing threat to members of the seminary community.
+As soon as pertinent information is available, the Director of Fuller Texas, Chief of Campus Safety, or a designee will develop timely warning notices for the Fuller Texas seminary community to notify members of the community about Clery crimes that occur on the Fuller Texas campus, where it is determined that the incident may pose a serious or continuing threat to members of the seminary community.
 All of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts, are considered on a case-by-case based when determining whether a timely warning will be issued.
-The timely warning notice shall be provided to students and employees in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar occurrences.
+The timely warning notice shall be provided to students and employees in a manner that is timely, that withholds the names and other identifying information of victims as confidential, and that will aid in the prevention of similar occurrences.